ahettlin/angular-cli-workshop/exercises/Exercise-1.md

 import { NgModule } from '@angular/core';
 import { RouterModule, Routes } from '@angular/router';

-const routes: Routes = []; // This array will define your routes, or pages, in your application.
-For now it is empty.
-We will add to it later.
+// This array will define your routes, or pages, in your application.
+// For now it is empty.
+We will add to it later. const routes: Routes = [];

 @NgModule({
-  imports: [RouterModule.forRoot(routes)], // Bring in the Angular RouterModule as a dependency and tell it that the routes defined above are our root routes.
-It is also possible to use child routes for nested routing.
+  // Bring in the Angular RouterModule as a dependency and tell it that the routes defined above are our root routes.
+  // It is also possible to use child routes for nested routing.
+  imports: [RouterModule.forRoot(routes)],

-  exports: [RouterModule] // Export the RouterModule so that it is brought into any module that imports this module.
+  // Export the RouterModule so that it is brought into any module that imports this module.
+  exports: [RouterModule]
 })
 export class AppRoutingModule { }